OUR HERITAGE RESTORATION

-One part of this wonderful project has been recycling parts from an old church organ that for many years had sat unused and neglected on the balcony of Spilsby Theatre.
+As part of East Lindsey District Council's Festive Fabuloso project 2021, we were able to commission artist Dave Cranmer, a sculptor and engineer, to create this wonderful interactive sound sculpture, using recycled parts from an old church organ, that for many years had sat unused and neglected on the balcony of Spilsby Theatre.

 The highly visual spectacle is designed to be transportable and incorporates the latest technology to enable the public to operate the machine and create a musical soundscape.

 We have worked with partners Grubby Knees to develop an ongoing kids and youth programme in the the Sessions House venue.
-We are also playing a small role in assisting Grubby Knees with a mental health programme for adults taking place across the region throughout 2022.
+We are also playing a small role in assisting Grubby Knees with a mental health programme for adults, taking place across the region throughout 2022.